Guinea hen’s popularity seems to be on the rise. They go by several names, but the most common are Guinea Fowl and Pet Speckled Hen.

-Guinea fowl come in a variety of colors including: pearl, white, royal purple, coral blue, buff, chocolate and bronze to name a few.
-However, not all of these colors are recognized in the official standards.
+Guinea fowl come in various colors, including pearl, white, royal purple, coral blue, buff, chocolate, and bronze, to name a few.
+However, not all of these colors are recognized by the official standards.

 Remember, these are semi-wild fowl and do not generally thrive in confinement.

 Guinea fowl are seasonal layers.
-They will lay daily between March/April to September/October depending on your location; on average a hen will lay around 100 eggs per season.
+Depending on your location, they will lay daily between March/April to September/October; on average, a hen will lay around 100 eggs per season.

-Their eggs are smaller than chicken eggs and are very hard shelled.
-The eggs are light brown and speckled and are also very rich eating.
+Their eggs are smaller than chicken eggs and are very hard-shelled.
+The eggs are light brown and speckled and are also vibrant eating.

-The eggs will be brooded for 26-28 days until the keets hatch.
+They will brood the eggs for 26-28 days until the keets hatch.
 They must then follow their mother back to the flock.

-Many do not make the journey, they are very susceptible to cold and wet before 4 weeks of age so they may die from hypothermia and predation on the long march.
+Many do not make the journey.
+They are very susceptible to cold and wetness before 4 weeks of age to die from hypothermia and predation on the long march.

-Those that do make it through the first 4 weeks stand a good chance of becoming adults and becoming one of the hardiest birds around.
+Those who make it through the first 4 weeks stand a good chance of becoming adults and becoming one of the hardiest birds around.

 A word of caution for catching them: never, ever catch them by the legs.
 They can turn around so quickly that they may break or dislocate a leg.

-If you are a beekeeper, you will need to protect your hives against the Guineas otherwise they will just sit outside the hives and snap up bees as they emerge.
+If you are a beekeeper, you will need to protect your hives against the Guineas.
+Otherwise, they will sit outside the hives and snap up bees as they emerge.

 Keets need a very high protein feed, 24-28% until they are 5 weeks old.
-At 5 weeks the protein can be reduced to 18-20% until week 8.
-At week 8 they can be reduced to 16% feed.
+At 5 weeks, they can reduce the protein to 18-20% until week 8.

 Is the Guinea Hen Right for You?